-10. External Inspection and other Assurance Reports
+11. External Inspection and other Assurance Reports

-The Council is subject to various external inspections and also proactively invites support and challenge from regulators and peer reviews.
+The Council is subject to various external inspections and proactively invites support and challenge from regulators and peer reviews.
 The reports from these bodies provide valuable information and assurance to enable and ensure the maintenance of effective governance arrangements.
 The bodies that have provided reports and information are listed below.

-a) Local Government and Social Care Ombudsman - Referrals Made in 2022/23 b) Local Government and Social Care Ombudsman - Annual Review Letter 2022 c) Children's Services - Ofsted Inspections
+a) Local Government and Social Care Ombudsman and Housing Ombudsman - Referrals Made in 2022/23